Inquiry and Connection process in bluetooth – bluez tutorial in c

 *

-* Reason 0x13 = "Remote User Terminated Connection"
+* "Remote User Terminated Connection" — standard polite reason.

 */